-All transfer applicants are automatically reviewed for merit based scholarships.
+All applicants are automatically reviewed and considered for merit-based scholarships.
 A separate application is not required.
-Award amounts are based on the student’s cumulative GPA.
-Scholarship amounts range from $9,500 to $17,000 per year.
+Award amounts are based on the student's cumulative GPA.
+Scholarship amounts range from $11,000 to $19,500 per year.
 Scholarship amounts are subject to change.

 Phi Theta Kappa Honors Society students are awarded an additional $1,000 per year scholarship award.
 Proof of membership is required in order to qualify.

 Please visit our Tuition and Fees webpage for detailed information.